theicfire/doordash/README.md

 - Run `platformio run -t upload`

 # TODO and future feature ideas
-- Use light sleep to use less power.
+- Use light sleep to use less power, and make the wiring simpler.
 See the `esp_rtos` directory.
 - It seems the ESP8266 can sink 20mA of current, so we can directly power the LED without a transistor.
 - Synchronize the buttons better such that they all turn off at the same time
 - Audio?